raimo-al/LongTermStorageaDNA-Scripts/README.md

 ScratchDir="/path/to/your/scratchdirectory/"
 ```

-Please also insert the correct path for the reference genome in $ref.
-If not following message will appear:
+Please also insert the correct path to the reference genome in `$ref`.
+Otherwise, the following message will appear:

 ```text
 ref="" is not defined.
 Please insert your path in aDNAPrePro-Step*.sh